Evaluating Visual Properties via Robust HodgeRank: Experiments

-\section{EXPERIMENTS}
+\section{Experiments}

-In this section, six examples are exhibited with both simulated and real-world data to illustrate the validity of the analysis above and applications of the methodology proposed.
-The first two examples are with simulated data while the latter four exploit real-world data in QoE evaluation and sports.
-Note that one dataset in QoE is collected by crowdsourcing.
+In this section, 7 datasets are exhibited with both simulated and real-world data to illustrate the validity of the analysis above and applications of the methodology proposed.
+The first two examples are with simulated data while the latter 5 exploit real-world data in VQA, IQA, human age predication, face verification and fine-grained attribute retrieval for shoes.